![]() |

 a) Continuing Education Requirements

-1) In accordance with Sections 10-30 and 25-5 of the Act, during each pre-renewal period, prior to the expiration date of the license, each auctioneer and associate auctioneer who makes application to renew his or her license must successfully complete 12 hours of auction continuing education courses approved by the Advisory Board and OBRE from a school approved by the Advisory Board and OBRE.
+1) In accordance with Section 10-30 of the Act, during each pre-renewal period, prior to the expiration date of the license, each auctioneer who makes application to renew his or her license must successfully complete 12 hours of auction continuing education courses approved by the Division from a school reviewed by the Board and approved by the Division.

-2) Auctioneers and associate auctioneers licensed in Illinois but residing and practicing in other states shall comply with the CE requirements set forth in this Section, unless they are exempt pursuant to Section 10-30 of the Act.
+2) Auctioneers licensed in Illinois but residing and practicing in other states shall comply with the CE requirements set forth in this Section, unless they are exempt pursuant to Section 10-30 of the Act and this Section.

-3) OBRE shall conduct random audits to verify compliance with this Section.
+3) The Division will conduct internal audits of its records to verify compliance with this Section.

 b) Approved Continuing Education

-1) CE credit may be earned for verified attendance at or participation in an approved course that is licensed by OBRE, and is offered by an approved CE school that is licensed by OBRE, that meets the requirements set forth in Section 1440.300 of this Part.
+1) CE credit may be earned for verified attendance at or participation in an approved course that is licensed by the Division, and is offered by an approved CE school that is licensed by the Division, that meets the requirements set forth in Section 1440.300.

-2) CE credit may also be earned for completion of a self-study course that is offered by an approved CE school that meets the requirements set forth in Section 1440.330 of this Part.
+2) CE credit may also be earned for completion of a distance education course that is offered by an approved CE school that meets the requirements set forth in Section 1440.330.

-3) Pursuant to Section 25-5 of the Act, the requirement that CE be obtained through a curriculum approved by the Auction Advisory Board and OBRE shall be satisfied by successful completion of the following:
+3) The requirement that CE be obtained through a curriculum reviewed by the Board and approved by the Division shall be satisfied by successful completion of the following:

 A) Mandatory category.
 Each renewal applicant shall successfully complete 12 hours of CE, of which 6 hours shall be mandatory core subjects in the following categories: